**ENROLL BEFORE 2024 AND BECOME AN IAYT CERTIFIED YOGA THERAPIST FULLY REMOTE AND ONLINE**

 Group Yoga Therapy | 56 hours

-In this course, students will learn how to work with groups in clinical settings and along with side psychologists, social workers, and physicians.
+In this course, students will learn how to work with groups in clinical settings and alongside psychologists, social workers, and physicians.
 Students will learn how to complete SOAP notes and how to create the individual protocol.

 Yoga Therapy For Memory Loss | 56 hours